How To Build A FinTech App

 1. Choose the right project methodology

-Hire a competent project manager (PM), a capable IT architect, and a team of business analysts knowledgeable in the FinTech sector.
-You will likely launch a “Minimum Viable Product” (MVP) first, subsequently, you will enhance the app based on market feedback.
+Hire a competent project manager (PM), a capable architect, and a team of business analysts knowledgeable in the FinTech sector.
+You will likely launch a “Minimum Viable Product” (MVP) first, subsequently, you will enhance the app based on client-side market feedback.

 Agile is the right methodology for such projects.
 It supports iterative development, which makes it suitable here, as I have explained in “Waterfall vs Agile: Which methodology is right for your project”.

 2. Define the scope of the MVP and the overall app

 You ought to methodically define the features to include in the MVP as well as the overall app.
 Take the following steps for this: